jw56578/TestReusableLibrary/README.md

-In order to make you package jspm exportable you need to put an entry in package.json for main
+In order to make your package jspm exportable you need to put an entry in package.json for main

 {
 ///other stuff